 - United Kingdom

-If you have earned a degree from one of the following countries, TOPSS may also be waived, depending on the nature of your degree course work, but an alternative 30-minute Oral Proficiency Interview (OPI) may be required: Nigeria, Kenya, Ghana, Liberia, the Philippines, India, South Africa, or Guyana.
+If you have earned a degree from one of the above or following countries (Nigeria, Kenya, Ghana, Liberia, the Philippines, India, South Africa, Guyana), TOPSS may also be waived, depending on the nature and quality of your degree coursework (e.g. GRE, GPA, Length of Program).
+In lieu of TOPSS, an alternative 30-minute Oral Proficiency Interview (OPI) may be required.
 However, even in these cases, if your department has concerns about your English language proficiency and your suitability for a TA assignment, then your department can still require you to take the TOPSS.